sasee03/sleep_track-app/README.md

-Here's a draft for your GitHub `README.md` file for the "Sleep Tracker" app, incorporating the description you provided and referencing the demo video you uploaded:

----

 # Sleep Tracker App

 A sleek and functional sleep tracking app built using **Android Jetpack Compose**.
 The **Sleep Tracker** app helps users monitor their sleep patterns and assess the quality of their rest, enabling them to maintain a healthy sleep schedule for optimal mental and physical performance.